giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

   - https://github.com/orgs/giantswarm/teams/team-firecracker
 ---

-# Creating tenant clusters on AWS via the Control Plane Kubernetes API
+# Creating workload clusters on AWS via the Control Plane Kubernetes API

 ## How cluster creation works

 Starting from version {{% first_aws_nodepools_version %}} on AWS, Giant Swarm introduced a feature to create multiple [node pools](/basics/nodepools/) on AWS.
 Alongside node pools support, a new API version for cluster management was released.

-All the tenant clusters, created with tenant cluster release v{{% first_aws_nodepools_version %}} and newer, are managed as [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in the Control Plane.
+All the workload clusters, created with workload cluster release v{{% first_aws_nodepools_version %}} and newer, are managed as [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in the Control Plane.

 At a high-level, the Control Plane Kubernetes API is used to manage the following custom resources (CRs):